stryku/stryku.github.io/_posts/multidimensional-game/2023-03-22-miltidimensional-game.md

 this_includes: 2023-03-22-miltidimensional-game
 ---

-Some time ago I thought that it would be cool one day to be able to say: "I created a 4D game".
+Some time ago, I thought that it would be cool one day to be able to say: "I created a 4D game".
 So, I decided to create one.
-During the process of thinking I figured out that 4+D game sounds even cooler.
+During the process of thinking, I figured out that 4+D game sounds even cooler.
 And here we are.

 This is my first and hopefully not last post about me creating a multidimensional game.
 There will most likely be a lot of math, rendering pipelines, bugs, weird objects that I don't know if they look correct because we're unable to judge that because we don't think in more than 3D, and a lot of fun after actually creating the game.

 I want to blog about it because I already see that I forget how math and stuff work.
 I'm writing this to be able to come back and see.
-Maybe if will become useful for someone in the future.
+Maybe it's going to be useful for someone in the future.

-In this very first post I'll explain my journey to generating hypercubes (cubes in usually more than three dimensions) in a specific way, which allows me to present it nicely in 3D.
+In this very first post, I'll explain my journey to generating hypercubes (cubes in usually more than three dimensions) in a specific way, which allows me to present it nicely in 3D.

 # I don't know all this

-Before we start I want to say that I don't know this stuff.
+Before we start, I want to say that I don't know this stuff.
 I'm learning and I will make mistakes.
-If I make one and you care enough please ping me on email or something.
+If I make one, and you care enough, please ping me on email or something.
 Always keen to learn more.

 # Baby steps

 So, like I said, I don't know much about making games and multidimensional math.
 Before committing to making such a game, I wanted to see if I can wrap my mind around math and present something that makes sense.
 Wanted to generate a hypercube of any (3+) dimensions, be able to move and rotate it and present it using 3D tools.
-I didn't want to use full-blown gaming engine and ready made libraries for multidimensional math.
+I didn't want to use a full-blown gaming engine and ready-made libraries for multidimensional math.
 The first goal was to create as much from scratch as possible.
 So, decided to go with Python, pygraph and a small help with scipy.

 Python because it's Python and it just works.
-Pygraph because it can display mesh with coloured faces and that's exactly what I wanted.
+Pygraph because it can display mesh with colored faces and that's exactly what I wanted.
 Scipy because it can triangulate and that's exactly what I don't want to learn at this point - if I write mesh and coloring faces from scratch, I can live with scipy triangulating stuff for me.

 # Presenting 3D cube